augustinas/rate-my-pothole/README.md

 -----------

-Extra Tasks:

-#### DONE:

-* Rake tasks
-* Datamapper tests clean db after each
-* Buttons on correct pages
-* Change tests to get rid of "hello world" text

 #### TO DO:

-* Signin unique and are there validations
+* Bug where incorrect username and password warning persists after logging in
+* Make an ajax call to vote and update page
+* Label potholes on map
+* Link to town on each pothole post
+* Style buttons
 * Footer stick to bottom
-only if logged in
-* Style posts
-* make an ajax call to vote and update page